OSGP/Documentation/Architecture/Functionallayersoverview.md

 #### Starting architecture

 The Functional view shows an overview of the most important functions of the system.
-The two images below respectively show the starting architecture and functional reference architecture.
+The two images below show the starting architecture and functional reference architecture respectively.

 _Image, functional starting architecture_
  ![alt text](./functional-starting-architecture.png "Functional Starting Architecture")